Reviews You Can Rely On

 Credit: GearLab Staff

 To start, the average woman is smaller and lighter than the average male, and women's shoes may have a softer midsole with a lighter wearer in mind.
 On average, men's shoes are wider than women's.
-However, women's shoe differ in the proportional width, generally featuring a narrower heel cup to help secure the back of the foot and roomier forefoot to allow toes to splay naturally.
+However, women's shoes differ in the proportional width, generally featuring a narrower heel cup to help secure the back of the foot and a roomier forefoot to allow toes to splay naturally.
 Women are more likely to overpronate due to the difference in biomechanics and joint mobility relating to the shape of their hips and pelvis, so women's shoes are sometimes more stability-oriented.
 The narrower heel cup also helps you stay secure in your shoe and guides the foot into a proper landing position.

 So, yes, there are differences, but you should never feel restricted to purchasing shoes only within your gender category.
 At the end of the day, the best shoe is the one that is most comfortable for you.